 Continuation fees are paid by Th.M. and D.Min. students who do not take a class within the time prescribed in their program and desire to continue in that program.
-Specific requirements are explained in the respective program handbooks.
+Continuation in the program is explained in the respective program handbooks.